 Leash training and basic commands are highly recommended for puppies and dogs.

-Go for rides in the car.
 Don’t feed puppy for 3 hours before the trip.
 Put down a thick, soft blanket so she doesn’t feel the strange vibration too much, and ensure adequate ventilation.
 Act normally and don’t pacify puppy if they seem a little worried, rather act confidently to help your puppy accept the experience of being in the car.

 Go to the park on-leash.
 Practice safety and keep things light, relaxed and fun.
 Be aware of unfriendly dogs or large dogs running up (trust your instinct but don’t cause any unnecessary distress).
 Pick up your puppy and walk in the opposite direction, rather than letting puppy have a bad experience with an unfriendly or over-whelming dog.
 Walk puppy past a school during break time.
 Use treats and gentle encouragement if necessary, to link positivity to the experience.